 - My long-term plan is that in 2 years I will be in a Master's program and 2 years after that I will be in a Ph.D. program.

 You can also use Present Continuous to talk about experiences in the future.

 - Once I gain additional experience, I am planning to move from my technical position into a managerial role.

 - In the future, I am going to grow with a company where I can continue to learn, take on additional responsibilities, and contribute as much value as I can.

 This was a just a quick overview; I wasn't trying to teach you grammar because I assume you've already learned that.

 This was more of a reminder to you that you need to use tenses properly when you're interviewing because if you don't you will force the interviewer to focus on your grammar and not your skills.

 Does your English need to be perfect to interview?
 No, it doesn't, but using the wrong tenses is one of the worst English mistakes you can make, so it's best if you can avoid that.

-Here's a post that talks about how to discuss your education in an interview (including tenses) if you'd like to read more about that.
+How to discuss your education in an interview (including tenses)

 I hope this post helped you understand the English tenses to use in your interview.
 If you want to practice, ask me for one-on-one interview prep.